fflowio/mobile_game/README.md

   }
 ```

-It works, but it feels inefficient.
+It works, but having so may 'else if' tests feels inefficient.
+Your solution might be more elegant.

 ### 11.3 Does it work?